 Understand that any repair that is refrigerant based will be possibly much more expensive as R-22 has been phased out as of Jan 1, 2020.
 There are options for substitute refrigerant blends to help get more life from your R-22 system.
-As no manufacturer makes R-22 equipment anymore, any replacement system would use R-410A, however, that too will be changing by 2025.
+As no manufacturer makes R-22 equipment anymore, any replacement system currently available would use R-410A, however, that too will be changing by 2025.
 Repairs that are non-refrigerant based in nature would cost along the same lines as R-410A systems.

-The simple answer is yes, but in the form of new, blended refrigerants, such as MO-99, R-421A, and R-407C.
+The simple answer, for now, is yes, but in the form of new, blended refrigerants, such as MO-99, R-421A, and R-407C.
 There are a few key things to know about these alternatives though.
 First, R-22 is a pure refrigerant, meaning if there is a leak, it is only pressure that is lost, but the chemical makeup of the refrigerant remains the same.
 With these blends, however, they are literally blends of 3-5 refrigerants at various percentages that together make up a refrigerant that mimics the pressures and characteristics of R-22.
 With a leak present and a blend in the system, not only will you lose pressure, but also the chemical makeup of the blend will be altered, causing a loss of efficiency and system capacity.
 For this reason, blends should only be used on systems with no known leaks present.
 It is worth noting that due to government mandates, these blends too, will be going away as well.

 Like a m.p.g. rating for an automobile, S.E.E.R. or the Seasonal Energy Efficiency Ratio, has been the standard for measuring the efficiency of an HVAC system.
 The method used (SEER) to test HVAC equipment has been consistent throughout the years but basically tested equipment sans ductwork.
 With no real ductwork airflow restriction, equipment would naturally rate at a higher efficiency rating (higher SEER) than what you would actually see in real life, thus a new testing method, SEER2 has been established.
 SEER2 rates the equipment with a higher "static" load, rather, it tests the equipment under a more realistic scenario of having ductwork connected to the system.
 While this method will yield more "field realistic" results, it will, by its nature, de-rate the efficiency of current equipment.
-This creates an issue going forward as January 1st of 2023, we will see a minimum SEER2 rating of 14.3 SEER2 for Heat Pumps taking place for our region.
-Please see below for information on the efficiency changes coming and how they may affect you.
+This creates an issue going forward as January 1st of 2023, we saw the minimum SEER2 rating of 14.3 SEER2 for Heat Pumps take place for our region.
+Please see below for information on the efficiency changes taking place and how they may affect you.
 So, SEER and SEER2, while both are measurements of system efficiency, are quite different in that the testing procedures used to produce the ratings and will yield different results.
 As of January 1st, 2023 SEER is no longer the testing method used and as such, all equipment produced after that date will be rated SEER2.

 Additive sealants have been around for quite a while, but no sealant can be guaranteed to be 100% effective.
 There are many factors that will affect the ability of the sealant to remedy a leak in the system.
 How large the leak is, how many leaks are present, and the location of the leak, will all determine the effectiveness of the sealant.
 Overall, sealants seem to have about a 50% chance of working.
 That said, we only sell sealant as a band-aid, and due to the fact that sealants can actually cause a compressor to work much harder, we really only recommend it as something to try if your system is nearing the end of its life and you are simply trying to buy some time before doing an inevitable system replacement.